Back to Blog

 Type 2 — The Helper

 • Core motivation: To be loved and needed.
-Their value feels tied to what they give.
+Their sense of worth feels stitched to what they give.

-• Strengths / blind spots: Warm and generous, but genuinely struggle to ask for what they need themselves.
+• Strengths / blind spots: Warm and generous, yet weirdly stuck when it's their own turn to ask for something.

 • Growth: Borrowing authenticity from Type 4.
 Familiar figure: Mother Teresa.